refact0r/midnight-discord/README.md

 ## install

+> [!NOTE]
+> the latest version of this theme only works on the new visual refresh discord UI. if you want to use this theme on the old UI, download the old theme file [here](https://github.com/refact0r/midnight-discord/blob/master/archive/midnight.theme.css).

 ### vencord/betterdiscord (or client that supports theme files)

-1. download the theme file, [`midnight.theme.css`](https://github.com/refact0r/midnight-discord/raw/master/themes/midnight.theme.css). (there should be a download button on the top right of the page)
+1. download the theme file, [`midnight.theme.css`](https://github.com/refact0r/midnight-discord/blob/master/themes/midnight.theme.css). (there should be a download button at the top right of the page)
 2. drag the file into your theme folder. (there should be a button to open the theme folder in theme settings)
 3. (optional) customize the theme by editing the options in `midnight.theme.css`.